Health effects arising from the September 11 attacks: Examples of health issues

 Cesar Borja, a veteran of the NYPD, died, falling ill from lung disease.
 He had spent 16-hour days at the smoldering wreckage of Ground Zero.
 Detective Robert Williamson, 46, died from pancreatic and lung cancer on May 13, 2007.
 He worked for 16-hour days, without taking days off, in performing recovery work at the Ground Zero site.
 After the clean up effort, he was among individuals that lobbied Governor George Pataki to sign a bill permitting retirees suffering from Ground Zero illnesses to have their illnesses reclassified and to receive additional pension benefits.
 His family and union believe that his cancers were directly caused by exposure to Ground Zero dust at the World Trade Center site.
 Twenty year veteran of the NYPD, Officer Kevin Hawkins, 41, died in May 2007 from kidney cancer, soon after filing for a Ground Zero disability pension.
 He had worked two months at the Ground Zero site.

 On September 3, 2007, NYPD Officer Frank Macri died of lung cancer that spread throughout his body, including to his spine.
 Macri's lungs were filled with dust when the towers collapsed and he later spent two months working on the site.
 The long hours on the site gave him vomiting spells and he was diagnosed with an already rapidly progressing stage four cancer only one year after the attack, despite being a non-smoker and cancer free before the attacks.
 In 2011, a lower court ruled that 9/11 toxins were the likely cause of Macri's death.
 In 2012, the New York Supreme Court ruled that Macri's widow is entitled to line-of-duty death benefits of his full salary.
-On December 12, 2017, NYPD Captain Douglas Greenwood took his own life after a long battle with lung disease, brought on by deadly chemicals in the air while working alongside other officers at Ground Zero.
+On December 12, 2017, NYPD Captain Douglas Greenwood took his own life after a suffering from long-term lung disease, brought on by deadly chemicals in the air while working alongside other officers at Ground Zero.
 The pain he suffered over the years became too much to manage, causing him to take his own life by shooting himself in the chest near his home in Suffolk County, New York.